 From the perspective of us, the public, clearly the Monsanto Company should be a significant part of this PCB clean-up effort.
 If you are Monsanto, clearly you want to be shielded from liability and leave the public to pay all PCB clean-up costs.

 SRRTTF members on behalf of the public are required and committed to clean up PCBs from the Spokane Watershed.
-One of the major frustrations is garnering participation by the industry company who is responsible for creating PCBs.
+One of the major frustrations is garnering participation by the company who is responsible for creating PCBs.
 Socializing the costs of unintended consequences is very expensive for Inland Northwest businesses and rate payers.

 It is patently unfair, bad business, and bad government to provide the Monsanto Company with a special law shielding it from responsibility ex post facto.
 We respectfully request your assistance in helping assure this does not happen.